mk8819/bynd/README.md

    These routines do not depend on the electronic structure code.
 As long the data is provided correctly, these will run.

+   See the provided example to find out how to use both routines to perform an optimization.

    These two routines use helper routines to perform the task which are located in: